Bhartiya Gau Raksha Dal

 The Bhartiya Gau Raksha Dal (lit.
 'Indian Cow Protection Organisation'; abbr.:BGRD) is an Indian right-wing Hindutva militant organisation.
 Involved in the cow protection movement, the group is affiliated with the right-wing Hindutva paramilitary organisation Rashtriya Swayamsevak Sangh (RSS) and is a member of the Sangh Parivar.
-It regularly engages in vigilante violence against minorities, primarily Muslims and Dalits.
-It was founded in 2012 by Pawan Pandit.
+Founded in 2012 by Pawan Pandit, the BGRD regularly engages in cow vigilante violence against minorities, primarily Muslims and Dalits.

+History

 Background

-The cow has long been regarded as sacred in Hinduism.
-However, in modern India, the promotion of cow protection, through the cow protection movement, arises more from the exclusivist and antogonistic, Hindu fundamentalist, and caste-based aspects of Hindutva, a Hindu nationalist ideology, than from the principle of ahimsa or genuine religious devotion.
+The cow is regarded as sacred in Hinduism.
+However, in modern India, the promotion of cow protection, through the cow protection movement, arises more from the exclusivist and antagonistic, Hindu fundamentalist, and caste-based aspects of Hindutva, a Hindu nationalist ideology, than from the principle of ahimsa or genuine religious devotion.

 Such a point of honour in our national life is none else but Mother Cow, the living symbol of the Mother Earth — that deserves to be the sole object of devotion and worship.
 To stop forthwith any onslaught on this particular point of our national honour, and to foster the spirit of devotion to the motherland, [a] ban on cow slaughter should find topmost priority in our programme of national renaissance in Swaraj.